Learn What is a Credit Report and Credit Score?

 What is a Credit Report and Credit Score?

-Let’s start with breaking the two down by definition so you can get a foundation.
+Let’s start by breaking the two down by definition so you can get a foundation.
 The two coincide very well, but they’re certainly their own entities.

 A credit score is the number that’s attached to you right now.
 It’s what measures your risk or worthiness for receiving credit — at this current moment.